antik015/bigMVP_v0/README.md

 ### data

 This folder contains the bird and vegetation data that were analyzed in the manuscript.
 For the bird data the relevant files are "Xt_1_bird.csv" and "Yt_1_bird.csv" and similar names are used for the vegetation.
+The subscriot "t" stands for training in the filesnames.
+Two separate validation files are also provided.
 Please download these files on your computer and set the R path to the correct folder to run the real_data.Rmd file.